benthecoder/covid19-flexdashboard/README.md

 - [ ] learn how to dockerize dashboard for github actions to run image
 - [ ] Add news section to dashboard for latest news
 - [ ] Research better ways to present dashboard with new functionalities
+- [ ] Learn D3 and add r2d3 visualizations to dashboard
 - [ ] Add [dygraphs](https://rstudio.github.io/dygraphs/) to plots

 ## References for github actions for R